provenance-io/provenance-docs/docs/pb/integrating/integrating-with-p8e/p8e-contract-execution-environment-p8e/key-management/index.md

 ### Local Development

-The script that launches the multi-party p8e environment locally in Docker includes a Vault instance that automatically unseals itself, creates a [Key-Value](https://www.vaultproject.io/docs/secrets/kv/kv-v2) secrets engine called `kv2_originations`, and copies the local test keys provided by the default network configuration as secrets in that engine.
+The script that launches the multi-party BlockVault environment locally in Docker includes a Vault instance that automatically unseals itself, creates a [Key-Value](https://www.vaultproject.io/docs/secrets/kv/kv-v2) secrets engine called `kv2_originations`, and copies the local test keys provided by the default network configuration as secrets in that engine.
 The secrets are organized by organization in a directory called `originators`, meaning the "key" for the secret is the organization's provenance member ID and the "value" of the secret is a JSON object containing key-value pairs for each key or mnemonic belonging that that organization.
 By default, there are three key pairs: encryption, signing, and auth.

 Example path and naming convention: